carsonpo/world_engine/README.md

 - No reading controller/keyboard/mouse input
 - No FAL or other external integrations

+Reference client can be found in the [LocalWorld repo](https://github.com/Wayfarer-Labs/local_world)

 Out-of-scope pieces can go in `examples/`, which is **not** part of the `world_engine.*` package.

 ## Quick Start